 4. Stirrup-shaped top stops

 The stirrup-shaped or saddle-shaped top stops are only suitable for larger Delrin zip fasteners with at least 8.5 mm chain width.
 These stainless steel top stops do not or hardly hide into the slider.
 Therefore, they remain visible.
 However, the slider will reliably stop in any case.
 In addition, they can be attached relatively easily and quickly, because you do not have to remove any teeth from the zip fastener tape beforehand.
-In addition, the stainless steel is resistant to sea water.
-Therefore, these top stops are suitable for naval use on boats.
+In addition, the stainless steel is resistant to sea water, that means proof against salt water.
+Therefore, these top stops are suitable for maritime use on boats.
 However, they cost about eight times the Y-shaped top stops.